Reveltek/Overview/ORBITAL Mission/Universal Business Framework (UBF).md

 ## Galaxy- Entire Industry
 ## Black Hole- Biggest company in the industry/ Largest competitor
 ## Super Nova- Event that brings shift _ A shift that can be felt in the entire Galaxy (entire industry)
 ## Solar System- Categories / sub part of Galaxy.
 Different solar systems makes Galaxy.
 Each solar system is dependend on eachother.
+## Sun- The largest publicly visible company inside a solar system or the headquarters of an organization.
+## Super STAR-

 ## 1. Galaxy: